frederick-the-creator/opthalmo-ai-practice-hub/PRDs/1. Scheduling/Phase2_Scheduling_PRD.md

 - Availability slot marketplace (that is a separate phase).
 - In-app calendar UI (only minimal pages for proposal/approval).

+Note on current baseline: The backend already sends ICS on booking/reschedule/delete (when booked) behind a feature flag; inbound iMIP and tokenized pages are not yet implemented.

 ## 3. User Stories
 - **As a host**, I receive an invite via email, add it to my calendar, and can accept/decline.
 If I need a different time, I click “Request new time” in the invite and propose a new time; the guest gets an approval email; on approval, my calendar updates automatically.
 - **As a guest**, same as above.